 Visit our Prague showroom – open Mon–Sat 11:00–18:00.
 Get directions

-Morinoki hard cheese knife Shizu Hamono
+Morinoki knife for hard cheese Shizu Hamono

 Code: TT0504